Exorust/LLM-Cookbook/README.md

   - How to build LLMs for teaching Medicine?
   - How to train LLMs to understand Medical Data?

---
+---

 ## Contributions

-We welcome contributions from the community!
-If you have a notebook, tutorial, or any valuable information related to Large Language Models, please follow these steps to contribute:
+We're excited to invite the community to contribute!
+If you've got insights, notebooks, or tutorials that could enrich our understanding or utilization of Large Language Models, here's how you can share your knowledge:

+Before starting, ensure your contribution is focused on providing solutions to specific use cases rather than merely elucidating methods.
+For clarity:
+- "What is model quantization?" is not. ❌
+- "How to reduce the size of a model?" is encouraged. ✅

+To contribute, please follow these steps:

-1. Fork the repository.
+1. Fork the project repository.
+2. Utilize the `template.md` file to craft a new markdown document.
+3. Incorporate your document's details and link it within the `README`.
+4. Confirm that your notebook operates smoothly and includes straightforward instructions.
-2. Create a new branch for your contribution: `git checkout -b feature/new-contribution`.
+5. Initiate a new branch for your work with: `git checkout -b feature/new-contribution`.
-3. Add your notebook or content to the relevant section.
-4. Ensure that your notebook runs successfully and includes clear instructions.
-5. Commit your changes: `git commit -m "Add new contribution: [Your Contribution Title]"`.
+6. Record your modifications with: `git commit -m "Add new contribution: [Title of Your Contribution]"`.
-6. Push to the branch: `git push origin feature/new-contribution`.
+7. Upload your changes to the branch: `git push origin feature/new-contribution`.
-7. Open a pull request, and provide a detailed description of your contribution.
+8. Propose a pull request, ensuring you offer a comprehensive description of what you're introducing.

-Thank you for contributing to the LLM Cookbook!
+Your involvement enriches the LLM Cookbook—thank you for your participation!

 ---